rahulrathore44/ParalleModularFramework/README.md

 }
 ```

-### Use the testng.xml file to run the test case sequentially and parallely
+### Use the testng.xml file to run the test cases sequentially or parallely

 ```xml
 <suite name="Suite" parallel="tests" thread-count="5">